WDaan/base-helm-chart/README.md

 # Chart Testing

 The `charts/myservice/tests`-folder contains a couple of values files.
-All of these are different configurations are tested against the common chart on every PR.
+All of these are different configurations are tested against the base chart on every PR.

 # Included Features